google/dopamine/README.md

 If you use Dopamine in your work, we ask that you cite this repository as a reference.
 The preferred format (authors in alphabetical order) is:

-Marc G. Bellemare, Pablo Castro, Carles Gelada, Saurabh Kumar, Subhodeep Moitra.
+Marc G. Bellemare, Pablo Samuel Castro, Carles Gelada, Saurabh Kumar, Subhodeep Moitra.
 Dopamine, https://github.com/google/dopamine, 2018.